 Built in 1921, the landmarked Chicago Theatre, was the first large, lavish movie palace in the United States.
 Today, headline performers of rock and pop relish the opportunity to play in such a historic theater.

 The Chicago Theatre District is where to go to see a Broadway show or theatrical performance.
 The district includes iconic theaters like the James M. Nederlander Theatre and the Cadillac Palace.
+It's one of the best places to spend a night out in Chicago.
 Check here to see what’s on when you are in town.

 27. Joffrey Ballet